 - Prolonged exposure between people in the same household

 - Direct contact with saliva through kissing or sharing eating utensils, a drinking glass, or a cigarette

 It is NOT spread simply by breathing the air where a person with the disease has been, and it is NOT highly contagious.

 It is NOT as contagious as the common cold or flu.

-A: Invasive meningococcal disease is usually diagnosed in an ill person by laboratory identification of the bacteria from either the blood or spinal fluid.
+Invasive Meningococcal Disease is usually diagnosed in an ill person by laboratory identification of the bacteria from either the blood or spinal fluid.
 It is important to seek medical attention immediately if you develop symptoms of meningococcal disease.

 Several antibiotics can be used to treat meningococcal disease.
 It is important to start treatment as soon as possible because it will help reduce the risk of dying.
 Penicillin is still effective against the meningococcal organism and remains the recommended treatment.